-The economic costs and revenue for each technology or abatement measure are converted into net present value using a discount rate of 10% and divided by the volume of emissions saved to give the cost in dollars per gigajoules (GJ).
-Methane is assumed to have an energy density of 55.6 MJ/kg and a density of 0.6797 kg/m3.
+The economic costs and revenue for each technology or abatement measure are converted into net present value using a discount rate of 8% and divided by the volume of emissions saved to give the cost in dollars per gigajoules (GJ).
+Methane is assumed to have an energy density of 55 MJ/kg and a density of 0.6797 kg/m3.

-Revenues associated with drained CMM utilisation are calculated based on average regional electricity prices discounted by 30%.
-For example, electricity prices in the United States between 2018 and 2022 averaged 20 USD/GJ, so the revenue for methane savings from drained CMM utilisation are set to 14 USD/GJ for mines in the United States (0.05 USD/kWh).
+Revenues associated with drained CMM utilisation are calculated based on 2023 regional electricity prices discounted by 40%.
+For example, in 2023, electricity prices in the industry in the United States averaged USD 23/GJ, so the revenue for methane savings from drained CMM utilisation are set to USD 14/GJ for mines in the United States (USD 0.06/kWh).

-Revenues associated with VAM on-site recovery and use are calculated based on average regional coal prices discounted by 25%.
-For example, coal prices in the United States between 2018 and 2022 averaged 2.5 USD/GJ, so the revenue for methane savings from VAM on-site recovery and use are set to 1.9 USD/GJ for mines in the United States.
+Revenues associated with VAM on-site recovery and use are calculated based on average regional coal prices discounted by 33%.
+For example, in 2023, coal prices in the industry in the United States averaged 3 USD/GJ, so the revenue for methane savings from VAM on-site recovery and use are set to 2 USD/GJ for mines in the United States.